-In this paper we develop an identification strategy that overcomes these problems and obtain appropriate data to implement it.
-First, we rely on idiosyncratic and unpredictable variation in the performance of the firm a person works for and on a clear identification of the pass-through of firm shocks to the worker's wages in order to isolate one component of labor income that qualifies as background risk - i.e., one that cannot be avoided or insured.
-This is the component of the wage that fluctuates with idiosyncratic variation in firm performance, reflecting partial wage insurance within the firm.
-We show that this component can be used as an instrument for total residual labor income variation which allows to deal with the measurement error in background risk.
-Because this component varies over time, the availability of long panel data on firms and their workers makes it possible to deal with unobserved heterogeneity, thus circumventing the second obstacle to achieve identification.
+One of the contributions of this article is to develop an identification strategy that overcomes these problems.
+First, we isolate a component of labour income variation that truly qualifies as risk-i.e. one that cannot be avoided or insured.
+This is the component of the wage that fluctuates with idiosyncratic variation in firm performance, reflecting transmission of firm shocks onto wages.
+We show that this component can be used as an instrument for total residual labour income variation-which allows to deal with measurement error in wage risk.
+Because this component varies over time, availability of long panel data on firms and their workers makes it possible to deal with unobserved heterogeneity, thus circumventing the second obstacle to achieve reliable identification.

-We implement these ideas using administrative data for the whole population of Norway.
-Because Norway levies a tax on wealth, each year Norwegian taxpayers must report their assets, item by item, to the tax authority.
-The data are available for a long time span and cover the entire population, including those in the very top tail of the wealth distribution.
-These data allow us to compute financial portfolio shares at the household level.
-In addition we can merge the wealth data with matched employer/employees data from the social security archives.
-The latter contain information on workers' employment spells and earnings in each job, as well as measures of firm performance, mass layoffs, and closures due to firm bankruptcy.
-Armed with these data we measure how workers' earnings respond to permanent and transitory shocks to the performance of the firm.
-Since the pass-through is non-zero (i.e., there is only partial insurance), we use measures of firm volatility to instrument workers' earnings variability when estimating the households portfolio shares in risky assets.
-In addition, we complement the earnings variability measure of background risk with a measure of exposure to the risk of firm closure, providing exogenous variation in the risk of job loss, which allows us to study the portfolio response to idiosyncratic tail background risk.
+We use administrative data for Norway.
+Since Norway levies a tax on wealth, each year Norwegian taxpayers must report their assets, item by item, to the tax authority.
+Asset holding information is provided by third parties, implying virtually no measurement error.
+Moreover, the data are available for a long time span and cover the entire population, including those in the very top tail of the wealth distribution.
+We use these data to compute financial portfolio shares at the household level.
+In addition, we merge the tax records data on wealth with matched employer/employees data from the social security archives.
+The latter contain information on workers' employment spells and earnings in each job, as well as measures of firm performance.

+Additionally, we use firm employment turnover and firm closure due to bankruptcy to construct measures of unemployment risk that complement the measure of wage risk described above.

 We document a number of important findings.
-First, ignoring the endogeneity of wage variability but accounting for unobserved heterogeneity, we reproduce the small marginal effect of background labor income risk on the portfolio allocation to risky assets that characterizes the empirical literature.
-However, when we instrument earnings variability with the firm-variation component of background risk, we find that the marginal effect is an order of magnitude larger.
-This suggests a large downward bias in prevailing estimates of the effect of background risk and, in principle, a potentially more important role for human capital risk in explaining portfolio decisions and assets pricing.
-In contrast, we find very small effects of employment loss risk, possibly because this type of risk is insured through generous social insurance programs in Norway.
+First, ignoring the endogeneity of wage variability but accounting for unobserved heterogeneity, we reproduce the small marginal effect of uninsurable wage risk on the portfolio allocation to risky assets that characterizes the empirical literature.
+However, when we instrument wage variability with the firm-variation component of wage risk, we find that the marginal effect is an order of magnitude larger.
+This suggests a large downward bias in prevailing estimates of the effect of uninsurable wage risk and resurrects the importance-at the margin-of wage risk for portfolio choice.
+In contrast, we find very small effects of unemployment risk, possibly because this type of risk is substantially insured through generous social insurance programmes in Norway.3